DragonBox/uplift-documentation/source/howto/uplift_overview.rst

 .. image:: ../assets/uplift_dependencies.png
    :scale: 30 %
-   :alt: alternate text
+   :alt: declarative dependencies in uplift
    :align: center

 When using Uplift, you will be having 2 main roles:

 * a *packager* role, where you take external or internal unity packages and place them into Uplift repositories.
-These packages become them usable through Uplift.
+These packages become then usable through Uplift.

 * a *user* role, where you use Uplift to install those packages into your project.